JuliaQUBO/QUBOTools.jl/docs/src/manual/6-solutions.md

 #### Effective Time

-Aimed at recording the time spent exclusively by the solving method, e.g., the actual usage of a QPU.
+Aimed at recording the time spent exclusively by the solving method, e.g., the actual usage of a Quantum Processing Unit (QPU).
 It will be stored in the the `"effective"` entry in the `"time"` dictionary.

 #### Other Measurements